varujanvi/delta-demo/README.md

 # delta-demo
-This is a demo class.
+This is a demo for Git & Github class.

+# Teacher
+varu janvi

+# student
+Delta student